 In my practice I use muscle response testing (from kinesiology) to identify emotional imbalances, food intolerances /sensitivities, and functional imbalances.
 Acupuncture points can be accessed by muscle resistance testing to identify meridian (energy) imbalances on physical, energetic and emotional levels.
 Chakras can be tested and balanced in the same way, leading to improved health both emotionally and physically.
 Foods, chemicals and airborne substances are also tested using muscle response testing.
 Affirmations and flower essences/homeopathy can be used to balance emotional imbalances while dietary changes, nutritional supplements or homeopathy are used to balance physiological imbalances.

-I continue my training as a Kinesiologist by regularly attending professional development conferences.
+I continue my training in muscle resistance testing by regularly attending professional development conferences.

 Allergy Therapy diploma 1994 (distinction) Prestberries Farm Natural Therapies Centre, Hartpury Muscle testing skills for healthcare practitioners 2015 Classical Kinesiology Institute, Leicester Phytobiophysics level 1 2016 Chakra balancing course Classical Kinesiology Institute, Leicester 2016 Analogue Muscle Testing Classical Kinesiology Institute, Leicester 2016